Healing the heart of Domestic Violence is recognizing who you’ve become growing up or are going into the situation.

 Why do you stay?

-Had no hope, and my spirit was deeply afflicted.
-Didn’t have anyone to help or support me.
-I was all alone, no job skills, no car, and no parents.
+I had no hope and was deeply afflicted.
+I didn’t have anyone to help or support me.
+I was all alone, with no job skills, no car, and no parents.

-After seeking help many times; from the courts, the local county offices and even from my mother.
-I left in absolute fear for my life and lost everything in the process.
+After seeking help from the courts, the local county offices, and even my mother, I left in absolute fear for my life and lost everything in the process.

 Reflecting Back: After Marriage

 I was shocked and scared at the same time.
 You can run, but you can’t hide forever.
-I decided to face my fears and answer his message “is that u Linda.”
+I decided to face my fears and answer the message, “is that u, Linda.”